chrismessina/alfred-theme-google/README.md

 ## Suggested configuration

-- Disable the Alfred hat logo by unchecking: `Alfred Preferences › Appearance › Options › Hide hat on Alfred window`
+- Disable the Alfred hat logo by checking: `Alfred Preferences › Appearance › Options › Hide hat on Alfred window`
-- Disable result shortcuts by unchecking: : `Alfred Preferences › Appearance › Options › Hide result shortcuts`
+- Disable result shortcuts by unchecking: `Alfred Preferences › Appearance › Options › Hide result shortcuts`

 Simplify results by switching the result subtext to "Only for Alternative Actions".